Elemental-Power-Ltd/EPOCH/epoch_simulator/epoch_py/README.md

 This class implements the `__repr__` method so the print method can be used to see the full state.

+TaskData also contains a static `from_json` method to create an instance from a json string.

 #### Simulator

 `Simulator()`